NEAR-DevHub/neardevhub-bos/docs/architecture/features/proposal-flow.md

 **Acceptance criterias**

-- Verify that only moderators can access the UI and the contract methods
+- Verify that only moderators can access the UI and the transactional contract methods
+- Verify that the recipients are stored on the contract for the sponsoring DAO

 #### Create recipient